 In most cases the court costs levy and victims support levy do not have to be paid if you are found guilty but not convicted (a section 10 dismissal) unless you also get a good behaviour bond.
 If you are not sure what sentence you were given or whether you will have to pay either levy you should get

 If you are found guilty of an offence, you may be ordered to pay the prosecutor's legal costs.
-Depending on the offence, the prosecutor may be a police officer, council or RSPCA officer, or a lawyer representing Roads and Maritime Services (RMS, formerly the RTA).
+Depending on the offence, the prosecutor may be a police officer, council or RSPCA officer, or a lawyer representing Transport for NSW (TfNSW) (formerly known as Roads and Maritime Services or RMS).

 The amount of legal costs that you could be ordered to pay can vary from case to case, and depends on the amount that the prosecutor asks for and what the magistrate thinks is just and reasonable.

 Professional costs are not usually ordered in most criminal and traffic matters.
 Traffic infringements can be issued either by TfNSW or by police.
 If you elect to take a traffic infringement to court and plead guilty, police will often prosecute these on behalf of TfNSW.

 If you plead ‘not guilty’ TfNSW will usually prosecute the matter.
 If you are unsuccessful and you are found guilty, TfNSW may seek costs.
 TfNSW do not usually seek costs in licence appeals.
 Other prosecuting bodies such as local councils (for example, if you were disputing a council parking fine) or the RSPCA, may seek costs.

 If you are found not guilty the court can order that your legal costs be paid by the prosecutor, however this is rare.

 If the prosecutor is a public officer, such as a police officer or officer of the RSPCA, the court will only order that they pay your costs if: